arjunax9/ECommerceAPI/README.md

 ## Contributing
 - Fork the repo, open a feature branch, and create a pull request.
 Keep changes focused and add tests when possible.

-## License
-Specify your license here (e.g., MIT).
-If you don't want to choose a license yet, add one later in a LICENSE file.

----
-Edit this README to reflect project-specific details (project paths, sample requests, DB setup, third-party services).